matthew-e-brown/matthew-e-brown.github.io/README.md

 # Personal Site

 This is my personal "portfolio" website.
-Right now it just holds a few links to my Stack Overflow, GitHub, and resume.
+Right now it just holds a few links to my Stack Overflow, GitHub, LinkedIn, and resume.
 Eventually it'll be a real portfolio.

-When that will be, however&hellip;
+When that will be, however&hellip; 知らない。

-知らない。